michaelrath-work/geschichte-eur0pas-podcast/docs/README.md

 # Geschichte Eur0pas Podcast

 This project analyzes the podcast [Geschichte Eur0pas](https://geschichteeuropas.podigee.io/).
-It provides an overview of all categories episodes organized in designated hearing order, because some podcast catcher apps have trouble with subtiles and ordering.
+It provides an overview of all episodes organized and correctly categorized in designated hearing order, because some podcast catcher apps have trouble with ordering by episode subtitles.
-According to original author/creator Tobias Jakobi podcast episodes are supposed to be listened in this order
+According to original author/creator Tobias Jakobi podcast episodes are supposed to be listened like this

 > (German quote) "Die Episoden werden thematisch und nicht nach Erscheinungsdatum nummeriert.
 Für einen chronologischen Durchgang zur europäischen Geschichte sollten die Episoden nach Namen sortiert werden."